automatedom/Rythm-documentation/docs/mobile troubleshooting-doc7.md

 **If that does not work**, we recommend using a desktop device to invite Rythm.

-**In short:** You may want to try refreshing the website to add Rythm or use a desktop device.
+**In short:** You may want to try refreshing the website to add Rythm or use a desktop device!